 Are Manchester Terriers Good with Other Pets?
 If given the choice, Manchester Terriers would probably choose to be the center of attention in their house.
-However, they can live peacefully with cats and dogs they've been socialized alongside from a young age.
+However, they can live peacefully with cats and dogs they've been socialized alongside from an early age.
 They cannot live with small animals, however, because they will consider them prey.

 Manchester Terriers are highly protective of their territory, and somewhat protective of their people.

 Are Manchester Terriers Good Guard Dogs?
 Manchesters are exceptional watchdogs who will bark until assured their pack is alerted to new arrivals, but that's where their protective abilities end.
 They may resemble Doberman Pinschers, but they don't have the same guard dog abilities.